Cyber Insurance Underwriting: The Technical Assessment Gap

 | Professional services | $2.8M | Client data exposure, BEC fraud |

 Healthcare cyber claims average 2.4x the cross-industry baseline, driven by HIPAA enforcement actions that compound breach response costs.
-Manufacturing faces a distinct risk profile - OT/IT convergence creates pathways from corporate networks to production systems, with ransomware causing $200K-$2M per day in lost production.
+Manufacturing faces a distinct risk profile, OT/IT convergence creates pathways from corporate networks to production systems, with ransomware causing $200K-$2M per day in lost production.

 What This Means in Practice

-Underwriters who incorporate technical validation into their assessment process - external vulnerability scanning, configuration spot-checks, threat intelligence review - accurately differentiate risk at the individual account level rather than relying on sector averages.
+Underwriters who incorporate technical validation into their assessment process, external vulnerability scanning, configuration spot-checks, threat intelligence review, accurately differentiate risk at the individual account level rather than relying on sector averages.
 The result is premium accuracy that reduces adverse selection, improves renewal retention, and sustains loss ratios below the 60% threshold that underwrites profitability.
-The Cyber Insurance Risk Assessment Framework covers the complete technical validation protocol, domain scoring methodology, claims-predictive indicator weighting, and industry-specific risk adjustment factors.
+As AI agent adoption accelerates across enterprises, underwriters should also assess whether insureds have implemented appropriate AI agent security controls, organizations deploying agents without governance face materially different risk profiles.
+For the AI-powered threats driving claims in 2026, see our board briefing on AI cyber threats.

 Download the Cyber Insurance Risk Assessment Framework

-Submit your details and we'll send the Cyber Insurance Risk Assessment Framework directly to your inbox.
+Reach out and we'll send the Cyber Insurance Risk Assessment Framework directly to your inbox.

-Request Cyber Insurance Risk Assessment FrameworkRelated Insights
+Request Cyber Insurance Risk Assessment FrameworkFrequently Asked Questions